PatrickWorthey/PatrickWorthey/README.md

 9. Lessons learned from case management
 10. Practical ways to reduce analyst friction

+### Insider Threat Philosophy

+Insider Threat work is not just about finding malicious users.

+It is about understanding behavior, context, access, pressure, opportunity, and risk.
+It requires technical skill, but it also requires fairness, discipline, patience, and sound judgment.

+A single event rarely tells the full story.
+A download, login, file transfer, forwarding rule, or policy violation may be meaningful, or it may be benign.
+The analyst’s responsibility is to understand the context, gather evidence carefully, and avoid jumping to conclusions before the facts support them.

+I believe strong Insider Threat programs should protect the organization while also protecting the integrity of the investigative process.

+That means using evidence carefully, documenting clearly, tuning detections thoughtfully, and treating behavioral indicators as leads that require context rather than assumptions that prove intent.

 ### Python for Security Analysts
 My Python projects are focused on helping analysts work more effectively.
 That may include parsing logs, cleaning data, extracting indicators, formatting evidence, creating case artifacts, or reducing repetitive manual steps within an investigation.